The Right Kind of Building Blocks

 Decisions “building blocks” have been optimized against a philosophy of true business enablement so that your business process can reflect the reality of how you want to do business.
 So that they can reflect the competitive advantage you bring to the table with the little things you want to enforce that we might not have considered if we were to build something that just ran off the shelf.

-This fundamental design decision gives Decisions a unique advantage in its ability to being to distribute content through our app store that was released with Decisions 4.0.
+This fundamental design decision gives Decisions a unique advantage in its ability to distribute content through our app store that was released with Decisions 4.0.
 Customers will have the opportunity to get a rapid start in deploying a business process – but they will have as much granular capability as they need to change that process despite how we designed it for the app store.

 This moment is a critical question as we help customers through their journey – does this workflow represent the requirements you gave us?
 No?
 Great, how would you change it.
 And there are no limits.